aritchie/bluetoothle/readme.md

 * Q. Why have a Adapter.BackgroundScan with a service UUID?
 This is not a problem on Android
   A. Also, true, but consistency is what I was aiming for.  iOS only allows you to scan in the background with a serviceUUID and on Android, I set the scanmode to low power.

+* Q. Why are devices cleared on a new scan?
+  A. Some platforms yield a "new" device and therefore new hooks.
+This was observed on some android devices.

+* Q. My characteristic read/writes/notifications are not working
+  A. If you store your discovered characteristics in your own variables, make sure to refresh them with each (re)connect